HugoDaniel/hugodaniel.com/content/posts/2025-09-16-webgpu-shader-limits.md

     (65536) must be less than 65536"_.
   - Limit before error: 262144, because array count got to 65536 and I was using elements with 4 bytes (f32).
+-->

 And lets move on to the next one.

-#### Maximum number of case selector values in a switch statement
+### Maximum number of case selector values in a switch statement

 This is an interesting one, it certainly did not cross my mind to explore the amount of case selector values.
-I am just going to do a quick test here and not go into the very specifics of it, a few questions pop up in my mind like _"do empty case blocks count?"_, or _"what if I group cases together, do they add up to this limit?"_.
+WGSL switch's must always carry a default case, which always counts as 1 regardless if it is empty or not.

-Im going with just single values per case:
+Im going with just single values per case, since my purpose is to hit my desired limit and not so much to test the switch case implementation nuances:

 ```wgsl
 @group(0) @binding(0) var<storage, read_write> output: array<f32>;